learningequality/kolibri-docs/docs/manage/_exams.rst

   This view presents the list of all the learners who had access to the exam, with the respective progress and scores.
 Click the name of the learner to view the detailed exam report with a preview of the results for each question.

 3. Click each of the questions to preview it.
-This can help understand which questions learners had difficulties answering correctly and how many attempts they used.
+This can help understand which questions learners had difficulties answering correctly, and how many attempts they used.

   * yellow star icon indicates a **completed** exam
-  * blue clock icon indicates the exam is **in progress**, not submitted yet
+  * blue clock icon indicates the exam is **in progress**, but not submitted yet
   * green check mark icon indicates the **correct** answer
   * red X mark icon indicates the **incorrect** answer
   * gray X mark icon indicates an **unanswered** question